 Q. How much?

 A. The amount of any LRAP Annual Grant will vary depending on such factors as the funds available to the Student Affairs Committee.

 Q. How do I apply for an LRAP Annual Grant?

-The Downs' Loan Repayment Assistance Program is administered by the Office of Student Professional Development in conjunction with the law school's Student Affairs Committee.
+The Downs' Loan Repayment Assistance Program is administered by the Director of Student Professional Development in conjunction with the law school's Student Affairs Committee.